-"This Amendment provides the opportunity for reasserting an American initiative to encourage a political settlement of this cruel war.
-With this Amendment, our own policy for Southeast Asia will be subject neither to the veto of Saigon, nor to the provocative and sporadic military incursions emanating from Hanoi.
-It will afford us an opportunity to regard from a new perspective our own domestic needs and other international obligations.
+A predetermined schedule for troop withdrawals will provide the opportunity for reasserting an American initiative to encourage a political settlement of this cruel war.
+With this approach, our own policy for Southeast Asia will be subject neither to the veto of Saigon, nor to the provocative and sporadic military incursions emanating from Hanoi.

-"I endorse the McGovern-Hatfield Amendment as a firm
+It will afford us an opportunity to regard from a new persepctive our own domestic needs and other international obligations.

-our government to make an orderly and systematic withdrawal.
-It offers every possible protection for American military manpower and will bring our men safely home.

-It reasserts the responsibility of Congress in the conduct of foreign affairs, while leaving the President with necessary flexibility to fulfill his Constitutional obligations.
+We need such a statement of official policy establishing a clear commitment by our government to make an orderly and systematic withdrawal.
+This would offer every possible protection for American military manpower and would bring our men safely home.
+Furthermore, we need to reassert the responsibility of Congress in the conduct of foreign affairs, while assuring the President of necessary flexibility to fulfill his Constitutional obligations.

-Further, in the light of stated commitments to withdraw our combat troops from Vietnam, I have urged that we stop sending draftees into combat.
+In the light of stated commitments to withdraw our combat troops from Vietnam, I have urged that we stop sending draftees into combat.
 It is a terrible price to ask of the involuntary citizen soldier.